Paleontology in Alabama: History

-The process of mining Carboniferous-aged coal to help power the industrial revolution has been responsible for uncovering tracks left at that time by early tetrapods in Alabama.
+The process of mining Carboniferous coal to help power the Industrial Revolution has been responsible for uncovering tracks left at that time by early tetrapods in Alabama.
 Such discoveries frequently occur when the excavation of coal mines removes the rock underlying the trackway, leaving it exposed on the tunnel's ceiling.
 In 1842, one of the state's biggest early fossil discoveries occurred, the remains of the primitive whale Basilosaurus.
 The fossils were discovered on a plantation owned by Judge John Creagh of Clarke County, Alabama.
-His slaves thought the bones had belonged to one of the fallen angels.
 Local doctors identified the fossils as belonging to an ancient marine reptile.
 However, some of the fossils were shipped to Sir Richard Owen in England.
 Owen realized the bones actually belonged to a whale and tried to rename the creature Zeuglodon.
 Despite the attempted rename, "Zeuglodon" is still formally known by the name first given to it, Basilosaurus.
 Herman Melville later discussed this discovery in his famous 1851 novel, Moby Dick.

 Alabama's Cretaceous rocks have been studied since at least as far back as 1856.
 In 1919 additional interest was attracted to the local Cretaceous system when a Professional Paper published by the United States Geological Survey listed at least a dozen local sources of contemporary plant fossils.
 USGS Professional Paper 112 listed sources of Alabama plant fossils in the vicinities of the following towns: Centerville, Cottondale, Cowikee Creek, Eufaula, Glen Allen, Havana, Mapleville, Sanders Ferry Bluff, Shirleys, Snow Plantation, Soap Hill, Tuscaloosa, and Whites Bluff.
 These sites have produced at least a hundred different kinds of plant over the ensuing years.
 However, some of these sites were lost after being submerged in the construction of a lock system on the Warrior River.
 In July 1961, a fossil discovery occurred that author Marian Murray called "one of the most exciting" in the state's history.
 A Washington County farmer located not far from Millry uncovered a large fossil vertebra while ploughing.
 The vertebra was later found to belong to Basilosaurus, the primitive Tertiary whale.
 Further excavation found that almost all of the animal's skeleton was preserved there.
 Among the recovered remains were 118 vertebrae, 8 ribs, and a six-foot skull with teeth.
 The bones were taken to Tuscaloosa for the University of Alabama to be made into a museum exhibit.
 More recently, in 1984 Basilosaurus cetoides was designated the Alabama state fossil.
 In 2005, the new tyrannosauroid Appalachiosaurus was named based on local Cretaceous fossils.